Skip to product information

 Plant care

-To promote bushy growth, older shoots and shoot tips should be cut off from time to time.
+To encourage bushy growth, older shoots and shoot tips should be cut off from time to time.
+No fertilization necessary.

 Botanical names: Satureja hortensis